Falkulator/3D-multi-shmup-prototype/README.md

 WASD moves your cube, aim and shoot with the mouse.

 **Note:**
--Still in heavy development.
+- Still in heavy development.
--Uses a lot of bandwidth.
+- Uses a lot of bandwidth.
--LAN play should be ok.
+- LAN play should be ok.
--Works best with Google Chrome.
+- Works best with Google Chrome.

 **Dependencies**
--Node.js
+- Node.js

--Change the serverip variable in index.html and start the server with node app.js, Default port is 3000.
+- Change the serverip variable in index.html and start the server with node app.js, Default port is 3000.